EM City Building, Planning, Neighborhood Improvement & Business Licensing now located at 3726 E. Campus Dr. Suites D & H.

 Rumor: I saw on the City’s “What’s Happening” page that a data campus is being considered for approval.
 Is that Google?

-Fact: Eagle Mountain is currently in talks with an as-yet unnamed company with plans to construct a data center in Eagle Mountain.
-This company is not Google, which has purchased a separate plot of land with tentative plans to construct a separate data center.
-We can say this company does not use water to cool their servers.
-Eagle Mountain City intends to announce additional information as agreements are approved.
+Fact: This company is not Google, which has purchased a separate plot of land with tentative plans to construct a separate data center.
+QTS Datacenters has recently announced plans to construct a datacenter in Eagle Mountain.
+The City can confirm that QTS does not use water to cool their servers.

 Rumor: I heard a rumor that all the businesses at Eagle Mountain Marketplace backed out, that’s why they don’t update the map/plan on the Colliers website.
 Are businesses struggling that bad?